dbaty/Yait/docs/index.rst

 Why *another* issue tracker
 ===========================

-The author has used several different issue tracking systems and have been slightly disappointed by most of them.
+The author has used different issue tracking systems and have been slightly disappointed by most of them.
 Some have an user interface that is too complex, some are shipping with too much unneeded features.
 And, more importantly, none had the possibility to create hierarchies of issues, which was a required feature.
 Also, they come with the wrong colors.

 Contribute